rust-lang/rust-playground/README.md

 ### Build the UI
 ```
 cd ui/frontend
-yarn
+pnpm install
-yarn run watch # Will rebuild and watch for changes
+pnpm watch # Will rebuild and watch for changes
 ```

 If you don't need the backend running because you are only making